syncfusion-content/javascript-docs/js/Diagram/UML-Class-Shapes.md

 ### Multiplicity

 Multiplicity is a definition of an inclusive interval of non-negative integers to specify the allowable number of instances of described element.
-The type of multiplicity are as follows.
+The [type](/api/js/ejdiagram#members:connectors-shape-multiplicity-type "type") of multiplicity are as follows.

 * OneToOne
 * ManyToOne
 * OneToMany
 * ManyToMany

-By default the multiplicity will be considered as "OneToOne".
+* By default the multiplicity will be considered as "OneToOne".
 You can customize it using the [multiplicity](/api/js/ejdiagram#members:connectors-shape-multiplicity "multiplicity") property of connector.
+* Multiplicity [source](/api/js/ejdiagram#members:connectors-shape-multiplicity-source "source") property used to set the source label to connector.
+Applicable, if the connector is of type “UML”.
+* To set an optionality/cardinality for the connector source label, use [optional](/api/js/ejdiagram#members:connectors-shape-multiplicity-source-optional "optional") property.
+* To specify an interval for number of instances of source label, use [lowerBounds](/api/js/ejdiagram#members:connectors-shape-multiplicity-source-lowerbounds "lowerBounds") and [upperBounds](/api/js/ejdiagram#members:connectors-shape-multiplicity-source-upperBounds "upperBounds") properties.
+* Multiplicity [target](/api/js/ejdiagram#members:connectors-shape-multiplicity-target "target") property used to set the target label to connector.
+Applicable, if the connector is of type “UML”.

 The following code example illustrates how to customize the multiplicity.